EricGeisler/WrongfulConvictions/README.md

    -creation of two labels for time spent in prison and sentence length

-   -notes:

-         -specific columns within the factor of official misconduct were transformed to numerical values; these variables were not used in the model but were transformed for future use
+   -note: specific columns within the factor of official misconduct were transformed to numerical values; these variables were not used in the model but were transformed for future use

-         -creation of the sentence length label required bucketization of the original column for sentence length
+   -note: creation of the sentence length label required bucketization of the original column for sentence length

 3) Variable Visualizations (Time Spent In Prison)

    -boxplots showing the distribution of time spent in prison across levels of the input variables

 4) Variable Visualizations (Sentence Category Number)

    -boxplots showing the distribution of sentence category number across levels of the input variables

 5) Feed Forward Neural Network